MahmoodabadiHamid/Oil-well-analysis/README.md

 ### Runnning the tests ###

-This repository is just a part of bidder project and published for proving codding skills in a data science project.
+This repository is just a part of bigger project and published for proving codding skills in a data science project.